 My apartment building doesnt recycle.
 Can you help?

 Yes!
-OROE is here to help buildings in our Outreach Districts set up effective programs.
+GrowNYC can help residential buildings set up effective programs.
 Contact us to set up an appointment.
-If you live outside our Outreach Districts we recommend contacting 311 and participating in the Apartment Building Recycling Initiative.
+Building supers and managers can also participate in NYC's Apartment Building Recycling Initiative.

 Can I recycle any kind of plastic?